-5 Good Reasons You Should Use Fewer Business Tools
+5 Simple Reasons You Should Use Fewer Business Tools

-However, using tens of business tools also has its side effects, including high costs, lack of collaboration, and a decrease in productivity.
+These days there’s a business tool for every single task.
+Surely, with so many new business tools automating and improving our work, our teams’ productivity should be skyrocketed.
+However, using tens of business tools has many side effects, including high costs, lack of collaboration, and a decrease in productivity.

-This article will look into the five most widespread reasons why companies should use fewer business tools.
+This article will highlight the five most widespread reasons why companies should use fewer business tools.

 While too many business tools can seem like a small problem, the high expense isn’t the only issue.
 There are additional disadvantages that make an increasing number of companies reconsider their use of online tools.